opendp/opendp/docs/source/developer/getting-involved.rst

-If you open an issue for adding a new constructor, please include a link to the research paper(s) your contribution will be derived from, and make a case for why this constructor should be added to the library.
+If you open an issue for adding a new constructor, please include a link to the research paper(s) your contribution will be derived from, if you already have an existing implementation, and make a case for why this constructor should be added to the library.

 * Is it unique and does it have reasonable utility?
 * If it has a similar behavior as another constructor, can you show that it has greater utility or useful trade-offs?
-* Is there an existing implementation that you are adapting?

 Once you get feedback, you can move on to the :ref:`contribution-process`.